tpayne/agentic-ai-adk/samples/GCP/ProcessEngineering/README.md

 To setup and test the agent, you can do the following.

-This will allow the agent to run as a simple invocable script and not use a REST API to drive it.
+This will allow the agent to run as a simple invocable script.

 ```bash
     rm -r .venv